wso2/docs-mi/en/docs/reference/connectors/gmail-connector/configuring-gmail-api.md

 12. Click **Enable** to enable the Gmail API.

-## Obtaining Access Token and Refresh Token
+## Obtain access token and refresh token
 1. Navigate to [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) and click OAuth 2.0 Configuration button in the Right top corner.

 2. Select **Use your own OAuth credentials**, and provide the obtained Client ID and Client Secret values as above click on Close.